Updated September 1, 2020.

 "Cholesterol" refers to a class of fats, also known as lipids, that circulate through the blood.
-Cholesterol levels are important as they can affect a person's risk for developing cardiovascular disease.
+Cholesterol levels can affect your risk for developing cardiovascular disease.

-There are several types of cholesterol that make up the cholesterol (aka lipid) panel:
+Several types of cholesterol make up the lipid panel:

 - Total cholesterol is a measurement of all of the types of cholesterol in your blood, including HDL, LDL, and triglycerides.

 - High density lipoprotein (HDL) is considered the "good" cholesterol because it helps the body clear "bad" cholesterol from your arteries and can help protect against heart disease (ie: heart attacks and strokes).

 - Low density lipoprotein (LDL) is considered the "bad" cholesterol because over time it can line blood vessel walls leading to damage (“atherosclerosis”) and subsequent heart disease (heart attacks and strokes, e.g.).

 Frequently, one or more components of the cholesterol panel are flagged as abnormal when they are, in fact, completely normal based on an individual patient’s risk factors for heart disease.
 Unless you’ve been told otherwise by your provider, rest assured a bolded result on your report is not necessarily concerning.